tylerbeck/configuration/README.md

 	3. Open `conf/brew/packages` and add/remove brew packages to be installed.
 	4. Open `conf/applications/download_links` and add/remove links to download pages for applications to be manually installed.
 	5. Open `conf/node/package_global.json` and add/remove global node modules to be installed.
+	6. Add any custom sh setup scripts to `conf/scripts`

 5. Optionally make changes to any configuration files in `conf` (this can also be done at a later time; all original files and directories are coppied to [name].orig)